 The paint was applied with a fine-tipped brush that the employee frequently wetted with their tongue.
-During this process, minute quantities of radium were ingested through saliva in the digestive system from where they were readily abs, -bed and distributed in the different cells ana tissProcess of Androgenesis (With Diagram) | thorough circulatory system.
+During this process, minute quantities of radium were ingested through saliva in the digestive system from where they were readily abs, -bed and distributed in the different cells and tiss covid-19 has spread to 42 new districts since April thorough circulatory system.
+17. What did lockdown achieve then?
+India Today|Sponsored caused by radioactive radium that had gradually become concentrated in their bone.